 * Ask God to raise up intercessors who will faithfully stand in the gap for the Songhai.

-* Ask the Lord to bring forth a vigorous Songhai church for the glory of His name!
+* Ask the Lord to bring forth vigorous Songhai Christian fellowships for the glory of His name!

 * Pray for the availability of the Jesus Film in the primary language of this people.